2004 NCAA Division I men's basketball tournament

 The 2004 NCAA Division I men's basketball tournament involved 65 schools playing in single-elimination play to determine the national champion of men's NCAA Division I college basketball.
-It began on March 16, 2004, and ended with the championship game on April 5 at the Alamodome in San Antonio, Texas.
+The 66th annual edition of the tournament began on March 16, 2004, and ended with the championship game on April 5 at the Alamodome in San Antonio, Texas.
 A total of 64 games were played.